 Understanding changes to internal migration estimates for mid-2017

 There have been three changes to our internal migration methodology for mid-2017.
 The first change relates to how we account for the movements of the highly mobile population leaving higher education each year.
 The second change is in response to the unavailability of an important dataset used in the construction of internal migration estimates.
 The final change relates to an improved method for georeferencing record-level data (this is the process by which we determine the geographic location of those on administrative data).

-This appendix gives further details on the first two of these changes and outlines the impact they have had on our data.
-No details on the impact of changes to georeferencing are provided in this appendix; this reflects the relatively small impact this change has had in comparison to the other two changes.
+This section gives further details on the first two of these changes and outlines the impact they have had on our data.
+No details on the impact of changes to georeferencing are provided in this section this reflects the relatively small impact this change has had in comparison to the other two changes.

 Higher Education Leavers Methodology (HELM)

 The Higher Education Leavers Methodology (HELM) has been introduced to better address the movements of people leaving higher education each year.
 This builds on the method introduced in 2012 by moving people who leave higher education but do not update their Patient Register (PR) information to local authority destinations based on the movements of past cohorts of similar higher education leavers.

 As with the previous internal migration method, the movement of individuals when they start higher education is accomplished by linking together data from the PR and Higher Education Statistics Agency (HESA) and comparing this with a similar dataset from the previous year.

 In the method used between mid-2011 and mid-2016, those leaving higher education but who did not update their PR information in the year they left higher education were, over a period of years, moved back to their location on the PR.